gbeckers/Darr/README.rst

    your data is a sound recording, saving it in '.wav' format enables you to directly open it in any audio program.
 -  To keep things as simple as possible, Darr does not use compression.
-Depending on the data, storage can thus take more disk space than necessary.
-If you are archiving your data and insist on minimizing disk space usage you can compress the data files with a general compression tool that is likely to be still supported in the distant future, such as bzip2.
-Sometimes, compression is used to speed up data transmission to the processor cache (see for example `blosc <https://github.com/Blosc/c-blosc>`__).
-You are missing out on that as well.
-However, in addition to making your data less easy to read, this type of compression may require careful tweaking of parameters depending on how you typically read and write the data, and failing to do so may lead to access that is in fact slower.
+If you are archiving your data and want to minimize disk space usage you can compress the data files with a general compression tool.
 -  Your data is not stored in one file, but in a directory that contains 3-4 files (depending if you save metadata), at least 2 of which are small text files (~150 b - 1.7 kb).
 This has two disadvantages: